torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

 Then, [start_address_of_new_memory, start_address_of_new_memory +
 memory_block_size] memory range is hot-added.
-In this case, hotplug script is not called (in current implementation).
+In this case, hotplug script is yest called (in current implementation).
 You'll have to online memory by yourself.
 Please see :ref:`memory_hotplug_how_to_online_memory`.

 Logical Memory hot-add phase